Is Free Software Worth the Cost?

 ‘Free’ software often markets itself as such, but once signed up, you’ll soon find out it’s going to cost you big bucks to get the most out of it.

-There’s no need to be locked into a long-term contract either.
-You can easily find software providers with fair monthly rates where you pay as you go.
+There’s no need to be locked into a long-term contract or be paying sneaky fees, either.
+You can easily find software providers with fair monthly rates where you pay as you go, and any additional fees are clearly communicated.
 Some even offer free trials, which are a great way to test if the solution is right for your salon (hint: we know a pretty good place to start, right here).

-As nice as free booking software sounds, you’re going to end up paying in the end.
-Do yourself a favor and make sure you dig into the T&Cs before diving in and choose a provider that you believe you can trust and rely on.
+As nice as free booking software sounds, you’re going to end up paying for it in the end.
+Make sure you dig into the T&Cs before signing away the soul of your first-born to a long-term contract, and choose a company that you believe you can trust and rely on.